Conditional Mutual Information for Disentangled Representations in Reinforcement Learning: Conditional mutual information for disentanglement in RL

 \subsection{MDP conditioning set}

 The causal graph for three timesteps of an MDP is shown in Figure \ref{fig:causal_graph}.
 For readability, the graph shows only two state features $s^1$ and $s^2$, and two representation features $z^1$ and $z^2$, however the graph and subsequent discussion can be extended to an arbitrary number of features.
-The graph shows the desired causal relationships for learned representation, such that each feature in the representation is caused by a single state feature.
+The graph shows the desired causal relationships for the learned representation, such that each feature in the representation is caused by a single state feature.
+An overview of the relevant concepts from causality that we will use in this section is provided in Appendix~\ref{appendix:background_causal}.

 The goal is to learn a representation $\mathbf{z}_t$ where features $z_t^1$ and $z_t^2$ are conditionally independent by blocking all backdoor paths between $z_t^1$ and $z_t^2$ in the causal graph \citep{Pearl2009}.
 One option is to condition on the true underlying state feature $s_t^1$, which is the approach taken by \citet{Funke2022}, but we do not usually know the true state features.
 Given the temporal structure of an MDP, another suitable conditioning set is the history of $z_t^1$, denoted $\mathbf{z}_{0:t-1}^1$, and the history of actions $\mathbf{a}_{0:t-1}$, giving: